A Beginner's Guide to Hosting a Stress-Free Dinner Party

 Depending on where you are in the world, and what the restrictions are around group gatherings, you may only be able to host a few close friends at your dinner party.
 Don't let this stop you from making it special—in fact, there's never been a more appropriate time for getting a bit fancy at home.
 The presence of masks, sanitiser and physical distance needn't hold you back.

 So whether you're planning a relaxed dinner with a few close friends or a more formal affair (think: place settings, multiple courses etc.), with proper planning and a can-do attitude there's nothing stopping you from hosting a stress-free dinner party that you and your friends will be talking about for years to come.
-From guest list to menu and your dining room décor, there are certain elements to plan for in the lead-up to any successful dinner party.
+From guest list to menu and shopping our new tableware range (of course!), there are certain elements to plan for in the lead-up to any successful dinner party.

 Follow our beginner's guide to hosting a stress-free dinner party and in no time you'll be the go-to for memorable at-home soirées.